Canadian Cardiovascular Society

 Issues in the cardiovascular field that this committee may work on in the next two years could include (but are not limited to) the following: Cardiovascular care quality; Access to real-time data; Value Based Health Care; Improving Diversity, Equity and Inclusion in Cardiovascular medicine; Vaping; Pharmacare; and Virtual Care

-For more information about this position, please contact Sharon Groulx, Program Manager, Policy and Advocacy, at groulx@ccs.ca.
+For more information about this position, please contact Kendra Pelland, Manager, Health Policy, at pelland@ccs.ca.